DigitalPublishingToolkit/CriticalMemeReader/md/book.md

 scrutinized by journalists and politicians, tripping over the already outdated lingo.
-Progressives have sheepishly acknowledged the political power of memes but still fail to accommodate their production mechanisms$$and develop countermeasures.
+Progressives have sheepishly acknowledged the political power of memes but still fail to accommodate their production mechanisms and develop countermeasures.
 Leftist memes are still primarily created *by* leftists *for* leftists, without a methodical branching out to adversaries.
 The alt-right excels at conquering new territories by invading not only politically neutral online spaces, but